quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ```

-## Part 5: Terraform Destroy
-When you're finished with the example run the following command in the same directory to destroy the Layer0 environment, application and the DynamoDB Table.

-`terraform destroy`

----

-# Best Practices with Terraform + Layer0
+!!!
+Tip "Best Practices with Terraform + Layer0"
+	The following sections outline some of the best practices and tips to take into consideration, when using Layer0 with Terraform.

-## Part 6: Terraform Remote State
+## Part 5: Terraform Remote State

 Terraform stores the state of the deployed infrastructure in a local file named `terraform.tfstate` by default.
 This includes not only information about the resources deployed but also metadata such as resource dependencies.
-To find out more about why Terraform needs to store state see [Purpose of Terraform State](https://www.terraform.io/docs/state/purpose.html).
+To find out more about why Terraform needs to store state, see [Purpose of Terraform State](https://www.terraform.io/docs/state/purpose.html).

 How state is loaded and used for operations such as `terraform apply` is determined by a [Backend](https://www.terraform.io/docs/backends).
 As mentioned, by default the state is stored locally which is enabled by a "local" backend.